peerigon/parse-domain/README.md

 🧬 <code>export ParseResultNotListed</code>
 </h3>

-Describes the shape of the parse result that is returned when the given hostname is valid and does not belong to a reserved top-level domain, but is not listed in the public suffix list.
+Describes the shape of the parse result that is returned when the given hostname is valid and does not belong to a reserved top-level domain, but is not listed in the downloaded public suffix list.

 ```ts
 type ParseResultNotListed = {